Florence, Italy

 We asked people about the cost of living in Florence, they wrote:

 "The cost of living in Florence is generally considered to be quite high.
 Rent prices for a nice 1 bedroom apartment in Florence, Italy can range from around $1,000 to $1,500 USD per month, while a nice 2 bedroom apartment can range from around $1,500 to $2,000 USD per month.
-Eating dinner at a moderately priced restaurant in Florence, Italy can cost around $20 to $30 USD per person," said one expat.
+Eating dinner at a moderately priced restaurant in Florence, Italy can cost around $20 to $30 USD per person," wrote one expat living in Florence.

 What are the visa & residency requirements in Florence?